-12.17 Legal & Regulatory Framework: BB published a number of legal and regulatory documents to provide legal and regulatory support for electronic transfer of funds.
+12.17 BB has published a number of legal and regulatory documents to provide legal and regulatory support for electronic transfer of funds.
 Existing legal and regulatory framework of payment and settlement systems of Bangladesh are mentioned below:

-- "Bangladesh Automated Cheque Processing Systems (BACPS) Operating Rules and Procedures" has been published on 11 January 2010. - "Guidelines on Mobile Financial Services for the banks" has been published on September 2011. - "Bangladesh Payment and Settlement Systems Regulations (BPSSR), 2014" has been published on 15 May 2014. - "Bangladesh Electronic Funds Transfer Network (BEFTN) Operating Rules" has been published on 15 May 2014. - "Guidelines on Agent Banking for the Banks" has been published on 9 December 2013.
+- "Bangladesh Automated Cheque Processing Systems (BACPS) Operating Rules and Procedures" was published on 11 January 2010. - "Guidelines on Mobile Financial Services for the Banks" was published on September 2011. - "Bangladesh Payment and Settlement Systems Regulations (BPSSR), 2014" was published on 15 May 2014.

+- "Bangladesh Electronic Funds Transfer Network (BEFTN) Operating Rules" was published on 15 May 2014. - "Guidelines on Agent Banking for the Banks" was published on 09 December 2013.

-12.18 In cooperation with World Bank (IFC-BICF) BB drafted Payment Systems Act and its finalisation is in process.
-However, "Guidelines on Agent Banking for the Banks" has been published on 9 December 2013.
+12.18 In cooperation with World Bank (IFC-BICF) BB has drafted Payment Systems Act and its finalisation is in process.